rust-lang/book/nostarch/chapter04.md

 has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile-time error.
-To learn about how to add the `Copy` annotation to your type to implement the trait, see “Derivable Traits” in Appendix C.
+To learn about how to add the `Copy` annotation to your type to implement the trait, see “Derivable Traits” on page XX.

-So what types implement the `Copy` trait?
+So, what types implement the `Copy` trait?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can implement `Copy`, and nothing that requires allocation or is some form of resource can implement `Copy`.
 Here are some of the types that